opensearch-project/documentation-website/_api-reference/search.md

 lenient | Boolean | Specifies whether OpenSearch should accept requests if queries have format errors (for example, querying a text field for an integer).
 Default is false. max_concurrent_shard_requests | Integer | How many concurrent shard requests this request should execute on each node.
 Default is 5. pre_filter_shard_size | Integer | A prefilter size threshold that triggers a prefilter operation if the request exceeds the threshold.
-Default is 128 shards. preference | String | Specifies which shard or node OpenSearch should perform the count operation on. q | String | Lucene query string’s query. request_cache | Boolean | Specifies whether OpenSearch should use the request cache.
+Default is 128 shards. preference | String | Specifies the shards or nodes on which OpenSearch should perform the search.
+For valid values, see [The `preference` query parameter](#the-preference-query-parameter). q | String | Lucene query string’s query. request_cache | Boolean | Specifies whether OpenSearch should use the request cache.
 Default is whether it’s enabled in the index’s settings. rest_total_hits_as_int | Boolean | Whether to return `hits.total` as an integer.
 Returns an object otherwise.
 Default is false.